khalil-research/PyEPO/docs/source/content/examples/function.rst

 * When :math:`\mathbf{w}^*` labels are available, start with **SPO+**: convex, has a nonzero subgradient, and is well-studied as a baseline.
 * When the loss-returning style is preferred and labels include :math:`\mathbf{w}^*`, **PFYL** avoids the extra task loss.
-* For **binary linear programs** (TSP, CVRP, knapsack, shortest path with binary edges), use **CaVE**: a cone-alignment loss whose projection (an interior-point QP via Clarabel) replaces the combinatorial solve in the loss, with paper-faithful regret on TSP-scale binary LPs.
+* For **binary linear programs** (TSP, CVRP, knapsack, shortest path with binary edges), use **CaVE**: a cone-alignment loss whose projection (an interior-point QP via Clarabel) replaces the per-step ILP solve, with paper-faithful regret on TSP-scale binary LPs.
 Because the cone projection is far cheaper than the per-instance ILP solve, CaVE trains an order of magnitude faster than SPO+ at this scale.
 * For very large LPs on GPU, combine **MPAX** models with **SPO+** or **PFYL**.

 For finer choices, the right method depends on three questions.